ListowelAdolwin/alx-higher_level_programming/README.md

 # Python programming
-This repo covers C programming from basics to intermediate,to advanced concepts
+This repo covers Python programming from basics to intermediate,to advanced concepts It also includes MySQL